 These schemes can vary in how they operate.
-The UK website, thePeoplesPower, is a not-for-profit organization that claims to negotiate on behalf of anyone in the UK who signs up, regardless of where they live.
+The UK website, thePeoplesPower, is a community interest company run as a social enterprise.
+It negotiates on behalf of anyone in the UK who signs up, regardless of where they live.
 It's free to register your interest, with no obligation; the organisation takes £5 from each referral fee received from a supplier, and passes on £10 to the customer as a cashback payment.
 This compares with the £30-60 per customer typically charged by price comparison sites.
-Another similar scheme is operated by CheaperEnergyTogether.

 Points to consider

 - Make sure the information you provide will be kept safely and securely

 - Is the service free or will you be charged?
 What commission will the scheme provider receive from the energy company for referrals?